snqzspg/cli-sort-visual/README.md

 PortAudio is a library that is used to play sounds on different Operating Systems.
 It is required to create a version of the visualizer with sound.

+If you want to build a mute version withoud sound, you can [skip ahead to building this project](#building-this-project).
+If you want a sound (or musical) version, you have to prepare PortAudio.

 #### Extra preparations for Windows (Installing MSYS2)

 For Windows, you will need to install MSYS to build PortAudio.
 MSYS2 is a bash terminal that allows one to use bash scripts to configure their makefiles.
 You can download MSYS2 from [MSYS2](https://www.msys2.org/) website and follow the instructions.

 After installing, you will need to install either `mingw-w64-x86_64-toolchain` (64-bit) or `mingw-w64-i686-toolchain`(32-bit) using `pacman`

-Once everything is installed and updated, you can go ahead and [build PortAudio] (#building-portaudio), using MSYS2 MINGWXX (**NOT MSYS**) terminal instead of your typical CMD.
+Once everything is installed and updated, you can go ahead and [build PortAudio](#building-portaudio), using MSYS2 MINGWXX (**NOT MSYS**) terminal instead of your typical CMD.

 #### Extra preparations for Linux systems (Installing ASLA)

-*Note: If you already have ALSA or `libasound` on your system, you can skip this extra preparation.*
+*Note: If you already have ALSA or `libasound` on your system, you can [skip this extra preparation](#building-portaudio).*

 For linux distros, PortAudio strongly recommends installing Advanced Linux Sound Architecture (ALSA) project to interface with the sound system on different distros.
 There are a couple of ways to do this.